 \subsection{Model expansion in U.S. election analysis}

-We apply our PVI to a US presidential election analysis that was previously studied by \citet{ghitza2013deep}.
-We use the Current Population Survey’s (CPS) post-election voting and registration supplement in the Year 2000 ($N=$68,643 respondents) to fit a binomial regression model that predicts the voting turnouts given a respondent's state ($\{1,2,...,51\}$ including D.C.), ethnicity group ($\{1,2,3,4\}$) and income level ($\{1,2,...,5\}$).
-Following the usual Bayesian multilevel modeling, we typically start by modeling the marginal state-, ethnicity- and income-effects.
-Next, the income effect may vary by the state, so it makes sense to model the two-way interactions, and then the three-way interactions.
-Hence, even in a simple binomial regression will full interactions, we have at least $51\times5\times4=$1,020 coefficient parameters.
-But it is still not saturated: there are still many unobserved confounders and hence this state$\times$income$\times$ethnicity effect may still vary in the population, and an individualized fully-hierarchical model expansion (Sec.\ref{sec:Asymptotic}) would contain 1,020$\times$68,643 = 70 million parameters.
+In the next application in survey sampling, we use PVI to both guide the hierarchical model building, and improve the within-stratum predictive performance, which is crucial in multilevel regression and post-stratification (MRP).
+As previously studied by \citet{ghitza2013deep}, we analyze a U.S. presidential election example, using the Current Population Survey’s (CPS) post-election voting and registration supplement in the Year 2000 ($N=$68,643 respondents) to fit a binomial regression model that predicts voter turnouts given a respondent's state ($\{1,2,...,51\}$ including D.C.), ethnicity group ($\{1,2,3,4\}$) and income level ($\{1,2,...,5\}$).
+Bayesian multilevel modeling typically starts by modeling the marginal state-, ethnicity- and income-effects.
+Next, the income effect may vary by state, so it makes sense to model the two-way interactions, and then the three-way interactions.
+Hence, even in a simple binomial regression with full interactions, we have at least $51\times5\times4=$1,020 coefficient parameters.
+But it is still not saturated: there are still many unobserved confounders and hence this state$\times$income$\times$ethnicity effect may vary in the population, and an individualized fully-hierarchical model expansion (Section~\ref{sec:Asymptotic}) would contain 1,020$\times$68,643 = 70 million parameters.
 We need some guidance on how deep the interactions we want to include in the model.

-To test how PVI helps model check and further guides iterative model building, we first generate synthetic data so that we can compare the inference with the ground truth.
+To test how PVI helps with model checking and further guides iterative model building, we first generate synthetic data so that we can compare the inference with a ground truth.
 In the survey data, in the $n$-th cell defined by the state $i_n$, ethnicity group $j_n$, and income level $x_n$, out of $N_n$ total respondents, $y_n$ of them are positive outcomes (1 = turnout).
 We simulate a dataset from a generating process: